-Of course, eating a well-rounded diet that is varied in terms of foods is important for optimal health.
-To sum it up, protein plays a big part in a healthy diet but quality is key, plus you don’t want to simply load up on protein foods all day long without eating enough vegetables, fruit and healthy fats.
+Of course, eating a well-rounded diet that’s varied in terms of foods is important for optimal health.
+Just like you wouldn’t want to consume large amounts of sodium, you do not want to overcome any food.
+To sum it up, protein plays a big part in a healthy diet, but quality is key — plus you don’t want to simply load up on protein foods all day long without eating enough vegetables, fruit and healthy fats.

 Final Thoughts on High-Protein Foods

 - The protein found in foods is used by every part of the body to develop, grow and function properly.

 - Proteins are long chains of amino acids, which are essential molecules for all metabolic processes.

 - When you don’t eat a range of foods high in protein, you become at risk of deficiencies in certain amino acids, which can result in many health issues, including low energy, mood swings, difficulty losing weight, poor sleep, low immunity and unstable blood sugar levels.